 Nutritional Synergies: Enhancing Vegan Protein Absorption

-• Protein Quality: Since most plant proteins are not complete, consuming a variety of protein sources throughout the day is necessary to obtain all essential amino acids.
-Using complementary proteins strategically can help overcome this hurdle.
+Protein Quality: Since many plant proteins are incomplete, consuming a variety of sources throughout the day helps ensure complete amino acid intake.

 Practical Tips for Vegan Athletes